Courier-Package-Manager/Courier/README.md

 features in the hope that it will assist with the local dependency maintenance of future projects.

-Currently unit testing is in full force, with a decline in coverage since release `0.2.3`.
+Currently, unit testing is in full force, with a decline in coverage since release `0.2.3`.
-This is to go on for the foreseable future.
-There have been several changes to the Actions component of this project, mainly that being un-needed dependencies such as scrutinizer (provided coverage however codecov already provides coverage).
+This is to go on for the foreseeable future.
+There have been several changes to the Actions component of this project, mainly that being unneeded dependencies such as scrutinizer (provided coverage however `codecov` already provides coverage).

-In relation to how these tests are impelemented in contribution or pull requests, please see the contributing section below.
+In relation to how these tests are implemented in contribution or pull requests, please see the contributing section below.